fundamentals-of-vocal-pitch-correction-featured-image.jpg

 Is it okay to use pitch correction?

-As a professional vocalist, I regularly get asked if I ever use pitch correction.
-The answer: “yes!”
-Pitch correction is a useful tool in my music production toolbox that saves time, energy, money, and my precious vocal cords.
-Why wouldn’t I use it?
+Pitch correction is a useful tool in my music production toolbox that saves time, energy, money, and precious vocal cords.

 Sure, there may be some that consider using pitch correction on vocals as “cheating.”
 But, that’s like telling a construction worker that using a drill instead of a screwdriver is cheating.
 Or telling an accountant that using formulas in spreadsheets is cheating.
 If you’re a vocalist, pitch correction software is just another tool of the trade.